UtrechtUniversity/wildlifenl/docs/FunctionalDesign.md

 To address feasibility an earlier version of this document was reviewed by the WildlifeNL consortium partners that participate in the implementation (Gamr-holding and Fontys University of Applied Sciences) and review comments have been processed in this version.

 ## Roles
-In the document ‘User Story’s.docx’, regarding the WildlifeNL user stories, 7 different roles were defined (Agrariër, Omwonende, Recreant, Faunabeheerder, Kuddebeheerder, Terreinbeheerder and Onderzoeker).
-Because developing 7 different applications is outside of the scope of the WildlifeNL project and some of the roles appear to have large overlaps, the roles Faunabeheerder, Kuddebeheerder, Terreinbeheerder have been combined into the more generic role Natural Resource Manager, so that they can be assigned to the same application.
-However, due to time limitations, initially the functionalities that are originate from the Kuddebeheerder role will not be implemented, effectively putting the role Herd Manager on pending.
-The role Agrariër was split into two parts so that one part can be merged with Omwonende into Inhabitant and use the corresponding Smartphone App, and the other part, Land User, is added to the group of other natural resource managers that use a Web App.
-As a result, the manageable roles structure is as follows:
+In the document ‘User Story’s’, regarding the WildlifeNL user stories, 7 different roles were defined (Agrariër, Omwonende, Recreant, Faunabeheerder, Kuddebeheerder, Terreinbeheerder and Onderzoeker).
+Due to time limitations, initially, the functionalities that originate from the Kuddebeheerder role will not be implemented, effectively putting that role on pending.
+Moreover, the roles Researcher and Administrator were added later.
+As a result, the manageable roles structure is as follows.

 - 👲 Recreationist
-- 😁 Inhabitant
+- 🧑🏻‍💼 Inhabitant
 - 🧑‍🌾 Agrarian
-- 😁 Nature Area Manager
+- 🧝🏻 Nature Area Manager
-- 😁 Wildlife Manager
+- 🧑🏻‍🔧 Wildlife Manager
-- 😁 "Herd Manager" (pending)
 - 🧑‍🔬 Researcher
 - 🧑🏻‍💻 Administrator

 ## Applications & User Stories
-To address the objectives of the WildlifeNL project, four end-user applications have been defined and functionalities, collected from User Stories, have been added to each application.
+To address the objectives of the WildlifeNL project, five end-user applications have been defined and functionalities, collected from User Stories, have been added to each application.
 Note that functionalities with a priority of 4 or lower have been added for archiving purposes but will not receive any resources for implementation yet.
-Two applications are aimed at mobile use using a smartphone or tablet, whereas the other two are aimed at large screen use in a web browser on a laptop/desktop, but also functions, albeit less comfortable, in a mobile web-browser on a smartphone or tablet.
+Two applications are aimed at mobile use using a smartphone or tablet, whereas the others are aimed at large screen use in a web browser on a laptop/desktop, but also functions, albeit less comfortable, in a mobile web-browser on a smartphone or tablet.
 All applications share data via the WildlifeNL API (see chapter Architecture).
 An Administrator role is defined, but no application will be created yet for this role.
 Current administrators will use the default user interface of the Wildlife API to activate functionalities assigned to their role.

-- 👲 Recreationist, Inhabitant -> 📱 WildGids (smartphone)
+- 👲 Recreationist, 🧑🏻‍💼 Inhabitant -> 📱 WildGids (smartphone)
-- 🧑‍🌾 Agrerian, Wildlife Manager, Nature Area Manager ->📱 WildReport (smartphone)
+- 🧑‍🌾 Agrarian, 🧝🏻 Nature Area Manager, 🧑🏻‍🔧 Wildlife Manager ->📱 WildReport (smartphone)
-- 🧑‍💼 Nature Manager, Wildlife Manager, Herd Manager -> 💻 WildRadar (web browser)
+- 🧝🏻 Nature Area Manager, 🧑🏻‍🔧 Wildlife Manager -> 💻 WildRadar (web browser)
 - 🧑‍🔬 Researcher -> 💻 ResearchConnect (web browser)
 - 🧑🏻‍💻 Administrator -> 💻 Administration (web browser)